mssososophie/styleguide/README.md

 General guidelines:
 * Use vectors where possible
-* Don't distort the logo... ever.
+* Don't distort the logo... ever

 Positioning the logo can be a bit tricky.
 Some tips:
 * Keep a lot of whitespace around it